taun/MyVCDemo/README.md

 This is an iOS application written in Swift 4.0 to demonstrate the continued effectiveness of old school MVC (Model View Controller) when done properly.

 This was written to accompany a talk given at the Sept.
-14th, 2017, Philadelphia Chapter of CocoaHeads.
-(Link needed)
+14th, 2017, [Philadelphia Chapter of CocoaHeads](http://phillycocoa.org).

 The slides for the talk are located (Link Needed).